 ArteSumapaz is a center for the arts with:

 - Agriculture – as part of sustainability, producing food onsite for community use

-Each of the parts of the center would complement the activities of each group.
-The residencies would expose students to the thinking of international artists, while the community would create a backbone of social continuity.
-In turn, members of the community could participate in and benefit from the activities of the school and residency.
+Each of the parts of the center complements the activities of the other parts.
+The residencies expose students to the thinking of international artists, while the community creates a backbone of social continuity.
+In turn, members of the local community participate in and benefit from the activities of the school and residency.

 ArteSumapaz is focused on the arts as its principal mission.